Silting complexes of coherent sheaves and the Humphreys conjecture: Preliminaries on nilpotent orbits

 \section{Preliminaries on nilpotent orbits}

 Let $G$ be a connected reductive group over an algebraically closed field $\bk$, and let $\fg$ be its Lie algebra.
 We assume throughout the paper that

 For the definition of ``pretty good,'' see~\cite[Definition~2.11]{herpel}.
 This condition is equivalent to requiring $G$ to be ``standard'' in the sense of~\cite[\S4]{mt2}.
-According to~\cite[Lemma~2.12]{herpel} and~\cite[Proposition~12]{mt1}, this assumption implies the following commonly used conditions on $G$: \begin{enumerate} \item There exists a separable isogeny $\tilde G \to G$, where the derived subgroup of $\tilde G$ is simply connected. \item The characteristic of $\bk$ is good for $G$. \item There exists a nondegenerate $G$-invariant bilinear form on $\fg$. \end{enumerate} (To see that~\cite[Lemma~2.12]{herpel} implies condition~(1) above, observe that the latter is equivalent to requiring that the quotient of the coweight lattice for $G$ by its coroot lattice has no $p$-torsion.)
-In this section, we establish notation and review some relevant results about the nilpotent cone $\cN \subset \fg$.
+According to~\cite[Lemma~2.3]{ahr:ies}, \cite[Lemma~2.12]{herpel}, and~\cite[Proposition~12]{mt1}, this assumption implies the following commonly used conditions on $G$: \begin{enumerate} \item There exists a separable isogeny $\tilde G \to G$, where the derived subgroup of $\tilde G$ is simply connected. \item The characteristic of $\bk$ is good for $G$. \item There exists a nondegenerate $G$-invariant bilinear form on $\fg$. \end{enumerate} In this section, we establish notation and review some relevant results about the nilpotent cone $\cN \subset \fg$.